bimalka98/LaTeX-Templates/README.md

 ## Note
 Before use this templates you need to install a LaTeX Editor.
 I personally prefer `TeXstudio`.
 It is up to you to choose one.

-A complete guide for installation can be fount at https://www.youtube.com/watch?v=3q7zxSbGxyU&t=23s
+A complete guide for installation can be found at https://www.youtube.com/watch?v=3q7zxSbGxyU&t=23s

 Following video will be a good starting point for who is interested in learning further https://www.youtube.com/watch?v=Qjp-a2uZWZc&t=15s

-Hope to include many more templates in future so keep in touch.
+Hope to include many more templates in future so keep in touch. `Star` this repo so you can check it whenever you want, for the latest templates.